Horse symbolism and meanings include determination, endurance, valor, freedom, travel, beauty, majesty, and spirit.

 Before I reached the corral, the bear crawled over the fence and quickly climbed up the nearest tree.
 I let the horses out of the corral into the nearby field and called the local wild animal control center.

 The valor of the horse reminds you to stand your ground, even if your aggressor seems more powerful than you are.
 However, if you’re in a situation where you truly feel that you can’t win, summon the speed of horse and get yourself away from the negativity before your opponent can even blink their eyes.

 Arguably, one of the most beautiful sights in the world is a horse running without restraint.
 Undoubtedly, this power of this wild abandon is why so many sports teams, from elementary schools to the pros, are called the Mustangs.

 The horse is the embodiment of freedom.
-If a horse has suddenly captured your attention, whether in real life, art, of the media, it could be sign that you’ve been corralled for too long in some area of your life.
+If a horse has suddenly captured your attention, whether in real life, art, or the media, it could be a sign that you’ve been corralled for too long in some area of your life.
 Maybe it’s time to explore some greener pastures?